 To make a spicy chutney add more green chillies.

-Grind the mint leaves and other ingredients finely.
+Grind or blend the mint leaves and other ingredients finely.

 Do not add too much water and make a thin chutney.